sowbug/happynine/INSTALL.md

 3. Back in the top level of the source directory, `make`.
 4. In Chrome, load the unpacked extension in `out/zip`.
 5. If you want to see how an official build is created for upload to the Chrome Web Store, `./build_official`, which does a bunch of tagging, version-bumping, and extra-clean building.

+If you are on OSX and have a remote Linux machine, you can `sshfs me@myremote.example.com:src/happynine/out/zip ~/mnt/myremote` and then point to ~/mnt/myremote to load the unpacked app that you've built remotely.

 Crouton Development
 ===